cheerscyber/cheerscyber.github.io/index.md

 If you satisfy these criteria, please fill out a short form to [request joining Cheers Cyber](https://docs.google.com/forms/d/e/1FAIpQLSfYCoyYG1jf2YyijWFVWC5b0IExt6OuLQtj0Bb2vKhNvsybxw/viewform?usp=sf_link).

 Cheers Cyber was established in June 2018 by [Brandon Dixon](https://www.linkedin.com/in/brandonsdixon/) and [Lenny Zeltser](https://www.linkedin.com/in/lennyzeltser/).
 They review membership applications and handle other administivia related to Cheers Cyber.
 Please contact them if you have questions about this community.

+_Yeah, the design of this site is pretty awful.
+Let's consider it a minimum viable product for now._